 Explanation:

-To hunger and thirst for righteousness means to have an intense desire for a right relationship with God and to live in a way that pleases Him.
-This desire extends to seeking justice and moral integrity.
+To hunger and thirst for righteousness implies to have a passionate desire for a good relationship with God and to live in a way that pleases Him.
+This desire extends to seeking justice and moral purity.

 Interpretation:

-Jesus promises satisfaction to those who earnestly seek righteousness.
-Their spiritual hunger will be met by God’s provision, as He fills them with His goodness, grace, and justice.
+Jesus promises fulfillment to those who actively seek righteousness.
+Their spiritual hunger will be provided by God’s supply, as He fills them with His goodness, grace, and justice.
 The pursuit of righteousness leads to spiritual fulfillment and peace.

 5. Blessed are the merciful, for they will be shown mercy (Matthew 5:7)